basteyy/medoo-orm/README.md

 There are a few ways to config this.

-### Create the Medoo-Instance by youself
+### Create the Medoo-Instance by yourself

-You can create the medoo instance somehwere in your code and than load the tables by passing it:
+You can create the medoo instance somewhere in your code and than load the tables by passing it:

 ```php
 $config = []; // Config